-On March 2nd schools all over the world celebrated World Book Day.
+During March schools all over the world celebrate World Book Day.

 Here at St. Clare's there is a great tradition and much anticipation about our annual celebration of reading, books, stories and characters.
 This year was no exception!
 So many children and staff participated in dressing up in a costume of a character from their favourite book or story.
 The creativity and ingenuity that some families have never fails to amaze us!